Steven Berkoff television 2000s-2

 The BBC series about the problems in a five star hotel.
 Berkoff is to testify against gangsters so is kept in the hotel under guard by the police.
 A hit-man comes after him.
 The writer is Tony Basgallop.
 Series 1 episode 8.
 Predictable but fun.

-Part of an Agatha Christie Miss Marples series.
-Berkoff plays Freddie Eccles.
+Berkoff plays Freddie Eccles, a solicitor, who of course is one of the suspects.
 The script is by Stewart Harcourt and the director is Peter Medak.
 Berkoff worked with Medak on The Krays previously.
 Geraldine McEwan plays Miss Marple and the cast also includes Claire Bloom and Charles Dance.

 Happy the Man 2003 Berkoff provides the voice-over.
 Any other information is welcome.